-Students who obtain the associate degree in Petroleum & Natural Gas Technology will be qualified for positions focused mainly on the production of petroleum and natural gas.
+Students who obtain an associate degree in Petroleum & Natural Gas Technology will be qualified for positions focused mainly on the production of petroleum and natural gas.
 They may find themselves as lease operators, field technicians, or operations techs in a midstream environment.

 Employees in those positions will act as problem solvers who will maintain facilities, equipment, instrumentation, and operations to ensure the optimum production and delivery of petroleum and natural gas; troubleshoot obstacles that may prohibit the maximum efficiency of the system; and operate within the safety standards that are agreed upon across the industry.

 - The median wage for geological and petroleum technicians is $53,300 as of May 2018, according to the Bureau of Labor Statistics.

 - Pennsylvania has the sixth-highest level of employment in the United States for these occupations.

 - Placement in industry-based 160-hour internships provides additional hands-on learning opportunities.